arp242/arp242.net/_posts/2019-11-21-go-last-resort.markdown

   passing `Foo` as a function argument is often a good alternative.
 See [A theory of modern Go][modern-go].

+- Initialize the variable on first use with `sync.Once`:

+      var (
+          geodbOnce sync.Once
+          geodb     *geo.DB
+      )

+      func getGeo(ip string) string {
+          // Will be run once only; if this is called again while it's still
+          // running the second call will be blocked until the function completes
+          // (but won't run it).
+          geodbOnce.Do(func() {
+              g, err := geoip2.FromBytes(pack.GeoDB)
+              if err != nil {
+                  panic(err)
+              }
+              geodb = g
+          })

+          return geodb.Lookup(ip).CountryCode
+      }

+  The advantage of this is that the code will only be run if the function is actually called, rather than on import.
+This is used quite a bit in the standard library.

 - For setting up a package-level variable a self-executing function will work just as well, and is clearer about what it's doing instead of relying on
   side-effects: